Consensys/doc.quorum-key-manager/docs/index.md

 ## Why use Quorum Key Manager?

-Manage users' secrets, keys and ethereum wallets from a single API while having everything stored in a secure vault, or V3 keystores.
+Manage users' secrets, keys, and Ethereum wallets from a single API while having everything stored in a secure vault, or V3 keystores.

-Manage users' access rights using authentication and authorization customizable access policies, and audit every access to your private resources.
+Manage users' access rights using customizable access policies, and audit access to your private resources.

 Quorum Key Manager is compatible with GoQuorum, Hyperledger Besu, Tessera, and Codefi Orchestrate.